Want to know how Fido feels? This harness apparently can tell you

-At some time or another, we've wished we could talk with our pets.
+At some time or another, we've all wished we could talk with our pets.
 While technology hasn't turned us into Dr. Doolittle yet, one company is trying to improve communication between dogs and their owners.
-Japanese company Langualess has developed Inupathy, a harness that measures your dog's heart rate and apparently translates that data into how your pet may be feeling.
+Japanese company Langualess has developed Inupathy, a harness that measures your dog's heart rate and apparently translates that data into an analysis of how your pet may be feeling.

-Langualess, which is a portmanteau of "language less," says the harness can tell if your dog is relaxed, excited, happy, interested or stressed and changes colors based on the mood.
-And when you use the app, you can track your dog's moods over time, watch for trends and compare them with other dogs.
+At CES 2020 in Las Vegas, Langualess (a combination of "language" and "less") told CNET that the harness can tell if your dog is relaxed, excited, happy, interested or stressed, and changes colors based on their mood.
+And when you use the app, you can track your dog's moods over time, watch for trends, and compare them with other dogs.

-The Langualess booth at CES 2020 here in Las Vegas has several toy dogs (i.e. not real ones) sporting the harnesses.
-Alex Hatton, a company representative, showed me one of the harnesses and the accompanying app interface.
+At CES, Langualess showed off several toy dogs (i.e. not real ones) sporting the harnesses.
+A company representative showed me one of the harnesses and the accompanying app interface.

 The research behind a pupper's feelings

-Hatton said that CEO Kana Yamairibata wants a world where communication between humans and animals is more open.
-For example, Hatton said, some signals, like tail wagging, can be interpreted as happiness, but sometimes it's just interest.
+Langualess CEO Kana Yamairibata wants a world where communication between humans and animals is more open, a representative told me.
+For example, some signals, like tail wagging, can be interpreted as happiness, but sometimes it's just interest.

 For now, Inupathy is geared toward dogs, but Langualess is hoping to expand to other furry friends in the future.
-The harness has been on sale in Japan.
+The harness is already on sale in Japan.
 A US launch is planned for this year.

 Here's more info on Inupathy: